-I think everyone on Facebook has a few grammar nerds who who regularly post about things like the Oxford Comma or rant about the improper use of the word “literally.”
-While, I’m not real aggressive about these issues (yes I have an opinion about he Oxford Comma but I don’t always broadcast it), however, I have a profound appreciation for these guardians of language.
+I think everyone on Facebook has a few grammar nerds who regularly post about things like the Oxford Comma or rant about the improper use of the word “literally.”
+While I’m not really aggressive about these issues (yes I have an opinion about the Oxford Comma but I don’t always broadcast it), however, I have a profound appreciation for these guardians of language.

 I have no issue with language changing.
-Sometimes word meaning shifts slowly as the nuances of a language shifts.
-Sometimes new terms are adopted that are more descriptive or or reflective of innovations.
-For example, converting the proper noun Google in the verb “google” seems entirely appropriate as Google was integrate in enabling an action that was not available a few years back.
-Some times we take a word such as “cool” and intentionally use a variant meaning and that meaning becomes codified in our language.
-I grew up in California so I am guilty of way over using this colloquialism.
+Sometimes word meanings shift slowly as the nuances of a language shift.
+Sometimes new terms are adopted that are more descriptive or reflective of innovations.
+For example, converting the proper noun Google into the verb “google” seems entirely appropriate as Google was integral in enabling an action that was not available a few years back.
+Sometimes we take a word such as “cool” and intentionally use a variant meaning and that meaning becomes codified in our language.
+I grew up in California so I am guilty of way overusing this colloquialism.
 I would have less issue with this latest change in the dictionaries if it were born out of an ironic use of the word “literal” to mean “figurative.”
-Unfortunately though, this change was born out of ignorance.
+Unfortunately, though, this change was born out of ignorance.
 It isn’t that people are being ironic, they simply don’t know the difference between figurative and literal.
-They don’t know that literal What I find sad is that ignorance is driving linguistic development.
 If a portion of people thought the color green was the color red would we adopt a secondary meaning for green?
 Maybe.
 But, sometimes I think it is better to just let people know they don’t know what a word means.